 “Anything that doesn’t get done, doesn’t need to be done.”
 Author Unknown

 There will be a lot of things that you cannot accomplish because you’re dedicating many of your hours to work, and that’s ok.
 You have set your priorities to be a present parent during your time at home and a responsible employee during your time away.
 Let the other stuff go.
-Your kid doesn’t want a spotless, perfectly organized home to play in.
-She wants to tell you about her day.
-Your son doesn’t mind having pizza again (in fact, he loves it!), so let the mom-guilt go (and maybe test out a cauliflower crust pizza?).
+Your kid doesn’t care about a spotless, perfectly organized home to play in.
+She wants you to listen when she tells you about her day.
+Your son doesn’t mind having pizza again (in fact, it’s his favorite!), so let the mom-guilt go (and maybe test out a cauliflower crust pizza?).
 Enjoy your children and your job, and remember that in the grand scheme of life those investments you’ve made will create a lasting legacy.